AbsaOSS/enceladus/index.md

 To see all projects made by the AbsaOSS initiative please visit our main [GH Pages][absaoss]

-The whole project is under the MIT license.
+The whole project is under the Apache 2.0 license.

 [absa]: https://www.absa.africa/absaafrica/
 [spark]: https://spark.apache.org/